 The unit comes partially assembled and takes around 2 hours for two people to assemble it completely.

-- High-quality materials guarantee solid construction and durability of the equipment
+- High-quality materials guarantee solid construction and durability of the equipment.

-- Two strap handles promise easy grip
+- Two strap handles promise easy to grip.

 - Numerous pull-up grip options that come with rubber-coated grips for a non-slip grip